 Park de La Ciutadella

-There’s a lot of nice, green parks and places in Barcelona where you can see quite a lot of wildlife like for example different colorful parrots and butterflies, but also just walk through or chill with the company of a cold drink.
+There’s a lot of nice, green parks and places in Barcelona where you can see a lot of wildlife like for example different colourful parrots and butterflies, but also just walk through or chill with the company of an ice-cold beer.